-The Board unanimously recommends a vote FOR the election of each of Mr. Barber and Mr. Stoner as a director to serve for a three-year term expiring
+The Board unanimously recommends a vote FOR the election of each of Ms. Schnorr and Mr. Thoren as a director to serve for a three-year term expiring in 2027.

 Nominees Proposed for Election as Directors at the Annual Meeting